Patrick McBrearty

 Patrick McBrearty (born 5 August 1993) is an Irish Gaelic footballer who plays for Cill Chartha and the Donegal county team, which he has captained since 2023.

-He is usually selected in the full-forward line for his county, often flanking Michael Murphy with Colm McFadden (before McFadden's retirement).
+He is usually selected in the full-forward line for his county, often flanking Michael Murphy with Colm McFadden (before Murphy and McFadden's retirements, in, respectively, 2022 and 2016).
 In 2015, Pat Spillane included McBrearty in his top 40 footballers in the game today.

-Among other accolades, he has one All-Ireland Senior Football Championship (2012), five Ulster Senior Football Championships (2011, 2012, 2014, 2018 and 2019) and two International Rules Series (2013, 2015).
-With this early success, McBrearty is believed to be "the most decorated player of his age ever to represent Donegal."
+Among other accolades, he has one All-Ireland Senior Football Championship title (2012), seven Ulster Senior Football Championship titles (2011, 2012, 2014, 2018, 2019, 2024 and 2025) and two International Rules Series (2013, 2015).
+With his early success (until 2012), McBrearty was believed to be "the most decorated player of his age ever to represent Donegal."
 He is also part of an exclusive club to have played minor and senior matches for their county on the same day.
 Indeed, he was the first Ulster footballer since Benny Coulter of Down to play both grades on the one afternoon — Benny is still waiting on that All-Ireland medal after Cork 2010.
+By 2025, he was recognised as the most decorated player in the history of Donegal.

 A major contributor to Donegal teams since his emergence at the start of the successful Jim McGuinness managerial era, McBrearty is considered one of the finest young footballers to have arrived on the Donegal scene since Murphy.
 Opponents have highlighted his "ace" attacking abilities and regard him as a considerable threat.
 Like Murphy, McBrearty has been a live target for Australian Football League recruitment.
 He turns down such offers as he wishes to further his education in Ireland and to spend time with his family.
 A 2015 survey — conducted among U.S. women with little or no knowledge of Gaelic games — ranked McBrearty as the seventh sexiest GAA player, second in Ulster and top in Donegal.

 Early life

 McBrearty is a graduate of the Phoenix Elite Academy.

 McBrearty was born in Dublin.
-His father, Seamus, a former centre-forward, who won three Donegal Under-21 Football Championships and was a panel member with the 1985 Donegal Senior Football Champions.
+His father, Seamus, a former centre-forward, who won three Donegal Under-21 Football Championship titles and was a panel member with the 1985 Donegal Senior Football Champions.

 His mother, Carol, is a cousin of Tommy Conroy.

 His brother, Stephen, has been a teammate for club and county.

 Playing career

 Underage

 McBrearty used to play association football with St Catherine's — also the hometown club of Everton's Séamus Coleman — and is a close friend of Irish association footballer Carl McHugh, with whom he played for Ireland and went on trial at Celtic.
 At Celtic he trained alongside the likes of Bobo Baldé and Thomas Gravesen.
 He has also played soccer for Finn Harps at underage level.
 He also played underage for his local club Kilcar and has won many titles alongside his brother Stephen.

-He also played in the under-21 teams that lost to Cavan in the 2013 and 2014 Ulster finals.
+He also played in the teams that lost to Cavan in the 2013 and 2014 Ulster Under-21 Football Championship finals.